Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

-According to the mathematical setup developed by Hof \cite{Hof1} (dealing with the Euclidean case) and extended by Schlottmann \cite{Martin2} (considering the group case), diffraction then comes about after one fixes a van Hove sequence $\cA = (A_n)$ of subsets of the group $G$.
+According to the mathematical setup developed by Hof \cite{Hof1,Hof2} (dealing with the Euclidean case) and extended by Schlottmann \cite{Martin2} (considering the group case), diffraction comes about after one fixes a van Hove sequence $\cA = (A_n)$ of subsets of the group $G$.
 Such a sequence is characterized by having the boundary of its members become arbitrarily small compared to the volume for large $n$.
-The Eberlein convolution of the measure $\mu$ with the complex conjugate of its reflection along the sequence $\cA$ is then known as autocorrelation of $\mu$ and denoted by $\gamma_{\cA}$ (provided it exists).
-This Eberlein convolution is positive definite and, hence, possesses a Fourier transform.
-This Fourier transform is known as the diffraction measure of $\mu$ along $\cA$ and is denoted by $\widehat{\gamma_{\cA}}$.
+The \textit{Eberlein (average) convolution} of the measure $\mu$ with the complex conjugate of its reflection along the sequence $\cA$ is then known as the \textit{autocorrelation} of $\mu$ and denoted by $\gamma_{\cA}$ (provided it exists).
+This autocorrelation measure is positive definite and, hence, possesses a Fourier transform.
+This Fourier transform is known as the \textit{diffraction measure} of $\mu$ along $\cA$ and is denoted by $\reallywidehat{\gamma_{\cA}}$.
 It is this diffraction measure that models the outcome of diffraction experiments.
-In our context the natural first question is the following:
+Models for quasicrystals are distinguished by the (pure) point nature of $\reallywidehat{\gamma_{\cA}}$.
+Hence, in our context the natural first question is the following:

-\textbf{Question 1 (Characterization of pure point diffraction).} Let a van Hove sequence $\cA$ be given, and let $\mu$ be a measure with autocorrelation $\gamma_{\cA}$.
-Under which conditions is the diffraction measure $\widehat{\gamma_{\cA}}$ a pure point measure?
+\textbf{Question 1 (Characterization of pure-point diffraction).} Let a van Hove sequence $\cA$ be given, and let $\mu$ be a measure with autocorrelation $\gamma_{\cA}$.
+Under which conditions on $\mu$ is the diffraction measure $\reallywidehat{\gamma_{\cA}}$ a pure-point measure?

 This is a long standing problem and clearly a most relevant question in our context.
 However, it only deals with a partial aspect of the situation as the diffraction measure only gives information on the diffraction amplitudes.
 It does not contain any information on the phases.
 The real issue of diffraction concerns the phases.
 Accordingly, the topic of phases is a central focus of Lagarias' article \cite{LAG} on the problem of diffraction.